communitiesuk/funding-service-design-history/app/hard-evidence.md

 ---
 layout: post
-title: APP5.
-Upload documentation only when 'hard evidence' is required
+title: Upload documentation only when 'hard evidence' is required
 description: Avoiding the use of documents unless the data can't be collected any other way
 date: 2023-10-15
 author: Anisha Kanabar
 tags: ['learn', 'pre-award']
+users: ['applicants', 'assessors', 'fund policy']
 screenshots:
   items:
     - text: Document upload component